The Rights Advocacy Project Program

 What is the program structure?

-The program runs for 18 months from late April 2025, until approximately September 2026.
+The program runs for 12-18 months from May 2025.

 Each team will comprise four to six volunteers, two supervisors and a project coordinator from the RAP Steering Committee.
 The teams are largely self-directed and program advocates are responsible for producing their project work.